ibm-cloud-docs/cis/manage-cis-tutorial.md

 # Exploring the CIS dashboard
 {: #manage-your-cis-deployment}

-[CHIDA]{: tag-red} MAKE THIS INTO A TASK-BASED TUTORIAL -- EXPLORE THE DASHBOARD/UI AND STATE WHAT YOU SHOULD FOCUS ON WHEN FIRST SETTING UP CIS

 You'll begin by using the Overview page as your working base of operations.
 It shows all of the current parameters for your deployment.
 {: shortdesc}